 Non-Economic Damages

-- Pain and suffering: Compensation for physical pain and the emotional toll of recovery.
+- Pain and suffering: Physical pain and the emotional challenges associated with recovery.

-- Emotional distress: Anxiety, depression, or PTSD that often follows traumatic injuries.
+- Emotional distress: Anxiety, depression, or trauma that may follow a serious injury.

-- Loss of enjoyment of life: When injuries prevent participation in hobbies, sports, or everyday activities.
+- Loss of enjoyment of life: When injuries limit participation in hobbies, sports, or everyday activities.

-- Permanent disability or disfigurement: Including scarring, loss of mobility, or amputation that permanently alters independence.
+- Permanent disability or disfigurement: Including scarring, loss of mobility, or amputation that may permanently affect independence.

 Punitive damages

-Arm and leg injuries can change how you move through the world.
-Because legal and medical issues are closely connected, you need a legal expert to ensure the full impact of the injury is understood and fairly compensated.
+Arm and leg injuries can significantly affect daily life.
+Because legal and medical issues are closely connected, careful evaluation of the full impact of an injury is often necessary.

 California Statute of Limitations

 When you’re recovering from a serious arm or leg injury, legal deadlines are often the last thing on your mind, but they can determine whether you have any right to compensation at all.
-In most cases, you have two years from the date of the injury to file a lawsuit.
-However, if a government entity is responsible, the timeline is much shorter.
-You must file a formal claim within six months of the incident.
+In most cases, individuals have two years from the date of the injury to file a lawsuit in California.
+However, if a government entity may be responsible, the timeline can be much shorter.
+In those situations, a formal claim typically must be filed within six months of the incident.

 Why You Need a Lawyer for Arm and Leg Injury Cases

-- Complex cases require careful handling.
-Arm and leg injury claims often involve disputed liability, expert medical opinions, and extensive documentation.
+- Complex cases issues.
+Arm and leg injury claims can involve disputed liability, medical evaluations, and detailed documentation.

 How to Choose the Right Los Angeles Personal Injury Lawyer for Arm and Leg Injury Cases